HyperCells/HyperCells.github.io/source/contents/Contribute/contributeHCHBWeb.md

 - Page with subpages (including further nested pages):

-  Use a restructured text file  (.rst) for the page in the lowest level followed either by a markdown (.md) or .rst files as subpages.
+  Use a restructured text file (.rst) for the page in the lowest level followed either by markdown (.md) or .rst files as subpages.
   - Primary sidebar (left):